 Title: Special Education Teacher

-Carol Russell, Special Education Teacher with the Paramus Board of Education, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in Special Education.
+Linda K. Bailey, special education teacher at Augusta School Department, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in special education.